-Williams said, “It’s a good win and a good performance.
-The lads were very good today.
-We want to dedicate this one to our supporters because our away form hasn’t been good enough.
-You see the same faces traveling week in, week out, and this win is for them, as well as those who couldn’t make it tonight but have stood by us through a demanding period.”
+Williams reflected on the strong performance: “It’s a good win; it’s a good performance.
+The lads were very good.
+We want to dedicate this one to the supporters because our away form hasn’t been good enough.”

 Gosport Borough: Blackledge, Williams, Wassmer, Tomasso, Ngalo, Kasimu, Fernandes, Greenwood (Read 60), Buse, Kavanagh, Taylor.